-In 2020, 100% of total electricity was traded in the electricity market at contract prices in accordance with bilateral agreements and 59% of that electricity was traded by the dominant trader in the market - JSC "Latvenergo", and the remaining 41% - by other traders.
-During the year, 5.30% of all households and 14.66% of all non-household users changed electricity trader.
+In 2021, 100% of total electricity was traded in the electricity market at contract prices in accordance with bilateral agreements.
+During the year, 5.37% of all households and 22.28% of all non-household users changed electricity trader.
 Serving customers and billing is traders' responsibility, therefore internal policies for setting a market offer are taken into consideration.

 However, the regulation states that a universal offer must be included in the product portfolio for all traders willing to supply households.
 A universal offer is defined as one which comes with a fixed electricity price for a period of 12 months and does not contain any restrictions on early termination of the contract (no penalty for customer).
 Nevertheless, products with a fixed price for different time periods and products with a variable power exchange price are offered in the market.